CI-Team3/team3/README.md

 # Project overview
-ReConnect is an evidence-informed approach to supporting people to connect with others
+ReConnect is a website supporting people to connect with others

 Positive social connections are important for our physical and mental wellbeing.
 They can provide emotional support, practical assistance, information and a sense of belonging.